in

 The disadvantage of concrete pavers is that the colors might fade over time and from constant use, so keep that in mind.

-Raised paver patio in backyard with steps and covered ceiling Solid concrete paver blocks were used to achieve this raised patio design.
+Solid concrete paver blocks were used to achieve this raised design.
 Because concrete pavers come in many different colors, you can combine 2 different colors, like in this example.

-Raised brick and concrete patio with wood dining table potted plants This raised patio features a combination of bricks and stamped concrete. the sides/front and the garden beds all use bricks, while the patio surface uses stamped concrete, made to resemble assorted sizes of stones.
+This layout features a combination of bricks and stamped concrete.
+The sides/front and the garden beds all use bricks, while the surface uses stamped concrete made to resemble stones of assorted sizes.

 Solid Concrete Patio